 The African Cup Of Nations football tournament has been abandoned due to a major outbreak of tribal conflicts which, authorities say, have threatened the stability of the whole continent.

-In the other match between Uganda and the Zimbabwe Zulus, fans fought with machetes and spears, and burning tyres were thrown onto the field of play.
+In the other match between Uganda and Zimbabwe, fans fought with machetes and spears, and burning tyres were thrown onto the field of play.
 The referee was attacked by both teams and the match ended 10-10.

 Africa is known to be a fragile place where several, if not all, countries are on the verge of either international or civil war.
 Recent troubles in Somalia, Sudan, Kenya, Nigeria, Zimbabwe, Sierra Leone, Congo, Ethiopia and South Africa have shown that Africa is not the place where you would want to risk spending your holidays.

 Spokesman for the Confederation of African Football (CAF), Richard Katanga, told TheSpoof.com:

 "In the words of that famous black man, Bill Shankly: 'A lot of people say that football is a matter of life and death.
 It's not.
 It's more important than that'".